 You'll see the two hard disk drives we've installed earlier in this menu.
 Since we have not configured them into a RAID array, they are listed here as individual drives.
 Ignore this for the moment

 Go to the next Integrated Peripherals sub-menu.
-You'll see the menu as shown below:-
+You'll see the menu as shown below:-The Integrated Peripherals sub-menu

 Let's run through some of the more important terms here.